 Video Visits Now Available

-If you are practicing social distancing, or for any other reason can’t make it to the office for your next appointment, we now offer Video Visits.
+If you are practicing social distancing, have a chronic condition that puts you at a higher risk or can’t make it to the office for your next appointment, we offer Video Visits.
 If you are a current General Physician, PC patient, you can remain in the comfort of your home and still receive an appointment.
 To participate, you will need to have a valid email address and a computer or device with a camera.
 Call your doctor’s office for more information.

 To learn more about video visits, please Click HERE and watch our informational video.

 Don't Let Fear Keep You From Taking Care of Your Health

 A message from Dr. Paul Paterson, Orthopedic Hand & Upper Extremity Surgeon

 Taking care of your heart during the COVID-19 crisis